|Core Rules||•||Powers||•||Races||•||Character Sheet|

-(Certain stories might focus on a crafting task.
-For example, a very powerful recipe might be too tricky to create without a rare location that is the goal of a quest.
-Perhaps a potent alchemical gas can only be made in the royal alchemy laboratory, or a uniquely powerful musing item can only be made where research and obscure equipment have proven three ley-lines converge.
-In this special location, there is no penalty for lacking a recipe, and the crafter also gains a 2 point situational bonus.)
+Consider that certain stories might focus on a crafting task.
+For example, a very powerful recipe might be too tricky to create without a rare location that is the goal of a quest, or a potent alchemical gas can only be made in the royal alchemy laboratory, or a uniquely powerful musing item can only be made where research and obscure equipment have proven three ley-lines converge.

 Here are some sample fantasy magic items.
 Within an adventure most would have more interesting and fun names.
 But simple names are best for making text searchable.

 Fancy Fire Pit (Impact 0 = 0 possibility + 0 area + 0 convenience + 0 victory)

 This fire pit has some mechanical augmentation.
 When active, it emits large sparks to help kindle a fire.
 It is not portable, but it is still an affordable convenience because its 8 hours of active use can be spread out over months or years.

 Domestic Animal Friendship Potion (Impact 1 = 0 possibility + 0 area + 1 convenience + 0 victory)